 Start pruning as early as your tree’s first year.
 When your tree is well-established, thin out 20-30% of last year’s growth.

 Remove any dead, sick, or old branches.
 Shape your tree by pruning off branches that are sticking out of the canopy.
 Allow air and sunlight into your tree by opening up the canopy.
 You can do this by cutting branches that are too close to each other.

-If you notice pale yellow and olive-green spots forming on the upper-side of your tree’s leaves, your tree may have apple scabs.
+If you notice pale yellow and olive-green spots forming on the upper side of your tree’s leaves, your tree may have apple scab.
 Caused by Venturia inaequalis, this fungal disease attacks the leaves and fruits of apple trees.
 Spray a protective fungicide to prevent scabs from forming on your tree’s foliage.

 Fruit tree pests